kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-ruaha-national-park.md

   - paragraph: "After a long stay for the adventure will be provided with all meals and accommodation for you to stay during game drives and other activities."

 remarks:
-  - paragraph: Book in advance, since this is one of our most popular day tours.
-The tour runs six days a week, so you can easily fit it intro your Town Tour itinerary .

   - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!